jts272/pp5-retro-replay/README.md

 When 'Remove' is clicked, all changes occur instantly thanks to the AJAX implementation.
 All calculations are performed to correctly display the new figure.

+A button on the bottom left links back to the full product list, should the user want to add more items before checking out.

 ![Basket with three items and free delivery](docs/images/features/basket-3-items-free-delivery.png)
 ![Basket with two items](docs/images/features/basket-2-items.png)
 ![Basket with one item](docs/images/features/basket-1-item.png)